Parc Jae-jung: 2021–present: Romantic Factory, MSG Wannabe and Alone

 On February 10, 2021, Parc announced that he would be leaving Mystic Story.
 On April 2, it was confirmed that Parc signed with Romantic Factory, which is home to rappers Ovan and Vinxen.
 After signing with new agency, Parc released a song titled "I Loved You" on April 18, 2021.

 In May, 2021, Parc was revealed as a member of the project group MSG Wannabe, formed via the variety show Hangout with Yoo.
 He debuted as a member of the MSG Wannabe sub-unit M.O.M., which saw instant success with its single "Foolish Love".
 After the show ended, Parc released two new songs titled "Hobby" and "From That Day" on July 27, 2021.

 Parc held a solo concert, "Letter 1.5", on May 21 and 22, 2022.

 In August 2022 it was announced that Parc will release a self written single "Letter to B" on September 1.

 On October 30, 2022, Park decided to cancel the concert due to the Seoul Halloween crowd crush.

 Parc released his first studio album, Alone, on April 20, 2023.

 Parc released the single "Still Yours" on May 9, 2024, before enlisting into the army on May 21.

+On February 6, 2026, Parc announced the duet single, featuring Sullyoon of Nmixx, released on February 25, with releases to his official social media accounts.
+This collaboration marks his first release following his discharge from the army.